Thursday, August 5, 2010

 Founded in 1120 by a nobleman by the name of Konrad von Sellenburen, and ratified by Pope Callistus and Emporer Henry V in 1121, the Abbey offers a colorful history with periods of great flourishing that withstood the tribulations of fire, revolutions, and the plague.

 Following the great fire of 1729, many aspects of the church were refurnished in early Baroque style.
 The main alter is stunningly painted with themes of the Assumption and the Trinity, while the ceiling is adorned with frescoes recounting the life of the Virgin Mary.
 The simplistic complex, which also includes a working farm, fits admirably into the serene mountain setting.
-The Abbey’s Collegiate Church houses the largest organ in Switzerland—the ideal locale for a choir performance.
+The Abbey’s Collegiate Church houses the largest organ in Switzerland

 Currently about forty monks reside at the monastery, working in the garden, kitchen, sacristy, library, infirmary, arts and crafts station, administration, development projects, pastoral care, local schools, and the parish.
 The warm-hearted townspeople of Engelberg thrive on the ministry of the Abbey and welcome visitors with open arms.
 Any spiritual soul is bound to be gladdened by the peace and serenity exuding from the majestic mountains of Engelberg.